WellLopes/swos/README.md

-Respositório - Site Semana Omnistack - HTML/CSS/JS/NODE.JS
+# Respository - Web Site Omnistack Week -

+* Tech used in this project at now:
+ * HTML
+ * CSS
+ * JS